mesosphere/marathon/docs/docs/deployments.md

 __ATTENTION__: The force flag should be used only in the case of a failed deployment!

 If a force flag is set, then all deployments that are affected by this deployment are cancelled.
-This leaves the system in a possible inconsistent state.
+This may leave the system in an inconsistent state.
+Specifically, when an app is in the middle of a rolling upgrade and the deployment is cancelled, it may end up in a state where some old and some new tasks are running.
+If the new deployment does not update that app, it will stay in that state until a future deployment is being made for that app.

+By contrast, the only kind of deployments that can be force-updated safely are those which affect single apps only.

-The only good reason to force a deployment is to correct a failed deployment.
+Consequently, the only good reason to force a deployment affecting multiple apps is to correct a failed deployment.

 ## A failed Deployment